Subscribe to our Mailing Lists (It's free!)

 In Condition Yellow, we are mindful of our surroundings, but nothing too extreme.
 This stage just means that we are aware, noticing the sights, sounds and space around us.
 It very much can relate to living in the moment, meaning a relaxed awareness, or just paying proper attention to the environment.

 At this stage the head is up and casually looking around, while all exits and the people coming and going can easily be seen.
 What is more, condition yellow gives people the ability to determine which is the fastest way out, and know ahead of time which way leads to safety.
-Condition Yellow means that people have simply moved their alertness to a level of attention that will prevent them from being totally surprised by any anger that might arise.
+Condition Yellow means that people have simply moved their alertness to a level of attention that will prevent them from being totally surprised by any danger that might arise.

 #3 Condition Orange: A specific alert has triggered full attention